0 of 31 Questions completed

 What is the DLCO cut-off for transplant referral in patients with idiopathic pulmonary fibrosis?

-In a critically ill patient who is hemodynamically unstable, which of the following finding would be highly suggest of the presence of pulmonary embolism?
+In a critically ill patient who is hemodynamically unstable, which of the following finding would be highly suggestive of an underlying pulmonary embolism?

 What is the best management?